ojnim/cs506-final-project/README.md

 2. Brain Region Analysis

+As a result of modeling, 3089 voxel groups for Language Control and 4459 voxel groups for Cognitive Control remained after filtered with p value for Age of Acquisition.

-A Jaccard index of 0.214 suggests a moderate amount of overlap between Language Control task and Cognitive Control task.
+A Jaccard index of 0.214 between two suggests a moderate amount of overlap between Language Control task and Cognitive Control task.
 It implies that AoA affects both language and cognitive control, but possibly in distinct neural regions.

 ![image info](./images/AoA_overlap.gif)
 * git clone this repo and access voxel_overlap_plot.html to interact to this visualization